-- Spoke with a range of staff including two GPs, one locum nurse practitioner, two nurses and one health care assistant.
-We also spoke with the practice manager and seven questionnaires were completed by administration, secretarial and reception staff. - Observed how patients were being cared for in the reception area and talked with carers and/or family members - Reviewed a sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service. - Visited all practice locations

-• Looked at information the practice used to deliver care and treatment plans.
+- Spoke with a range of staff including two GPs, one nurse prescriber, and one health care assistant.
+We also spoke with the practice manager and nine questionnaires were completed by administration, secretarial and reception staff. - Observed how patients were being cared for in the reception area and talked with carers and/or family members - Reviewed a sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service. - Looked at information the practice used to deliver care and treatment plans.